cubexch/ws-api/generated/md/src/trade.md

 and a price of 10 equals 10 quote lots / base lot (read as quote lots per base lot).

-For example, consider an ETHBTC market.
+For example, consider an ETH/BTC market.
 ETH is the base asset and BTC is the quote asset.
 ETH has 18 decimal places (`1 ETH = 10^18 WEI`) and BTC has 8 decimal places (`1 BTC = 10^8 SAT`).
-Suppose that in this example, the ETHBTC market has a base lot size of `10^15` and a quote lot size of `10^0` (`1`).
+Suppose that in this example, the ETH/BTC market has a base lot size of `10^15` and a quote lot size of `10^0` (`1`).
-Then an order placed with `quantity = 230` and `price = 6300` in
-market-agnostic terms is an order for `0.23 ETH` at a price of `0.06300 BTC / ETH`.
-In more detail, we have:
+Then an order placed with `quantity = 230` and `limit price = 6300` in market-agnostic terms is an order for `0.23 ETH` at a price of `0.06300 BTC / ETH`, calculated from:

 ```text
 230 base lots